ChimeHQ/IBeam/README.md

 - Text system-agnostic
 - Includes support for `NSTextView` and `UITextView`
-- Lazy cursor operation evaluation to support large numbers of cursors
+- Lazy/deferred cursor operation evaluation

 > [!WARNING]
 > Still early days.
 Lazy evaluation in particular is a work in progress.